-Below are listed the hybrids involving the three miniature sinningia species:
+Below are listed the hybrids involving the three micro sinningia species:

 This listing does not include the classical miniature sinningias, such as S. 'Cherry Chips', S. 'Super Orange', and S. 'Mercury', because I have little information on their (complex) ancestry.
 Nor are the modern hybrids (such as David Harris's Ozark series) included, again because I don't know their family trees.
 What I focus on in this page is hybrids that can be traced back to the species.

 I am sure this list is incomplete.
 I will keep updating it as I find more information.

 Linda Zillich's micro-mini site offers for sale both micro sinningia plants (within the USA) and her useful booklet on growing them.

 Most miniature sinningia hybrids (and all the classical ones like 'Super Orange', 'Mercury', and 'Cherry Chips') involve S. pusilla or S. concinna as ancestors.
 The hybridizer's arsenal now includes S. muscicola.
 Plants derived from crosses between the three micro species are just about as small as those species, and are usually known as "micro-minis", although the "mini" in that expression is pretty much redundant.
 The micros include some varieties within S. pusilla, such as S. pusilla 'White Sprite' (GRW picture) and Sinningia 'Snowflake'.

 Sinningia 'Bright Eyes' (by Carl Clayberg, 1964) is S. (pusilla x concinna) x pusilla.
-Because this cross was done before the official date (1966) of S. 'Wood Nymph' (which is S. pusilla x concinna), it is likely that Clayberg independently crossed those two species to get the 'Bright Eyes' parent.
+Because this cross was done before the official registration date (1966) of S. 'Wood Nymph' (which is S. pusilla x concinna), it is likely that Clayberg independently crossed those two species to get the 'Bright Eyes' parent.

 Sinningia 'Cindy' (by Tom Talpey, 1965) is S. concinna x eumorpha.
 Because it is a cross between two different clades, Sinningia 'Cindy' is sterile, but Sinningia 'Cindy-ella' is apparently a fertile tetraploid form.